Peaches ‘n’ Cream Raspberry Tart

 - 1/2 cup fresh raspberries

-- In a small bowl, beat cream until soft peaks form; set aside.
-In another small bowl, beat cream cheese and sugar until smooth.
+- For filling, in a small bowl, beat whipping cream until soft peaks form.
+In another bowl, beat cream cheese and sugar until smooth.
 Beat in orange juice and extracts.
 Fold in whipped cream.
 Spread over crust.

 I made this and it was delicious!
 I was in a hurry and couldn't find soft macaroons so I substituted the hard, flat macaroons and it still came out great.